celilselcuk/Down-Town-Drift/README.md

 ### 💻 Installation and Running 💻

+ To install the game use `git clone https://github.com/CelCoding/Down-Town-Drift---Endless-Runner-Game.git` or using gh you can use `gh repo clone CelCoding/Down-Town-Drift---Endless-Runner-Game`

  To install the dependancies run `pip install -r requirements.txt`.

  Running the game on 🪟 Windows 🪟